ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

 - How do we handle post-installation tasks in the proposed solution?
 - How do we do hotfixes in the proposed solution?
 - Will we use the multi-VM solution, or leave hybrid systems as is?
 In the case of the latter, how do we cope with the unsustainable deployment workload associated with hybrid systems?
 In the short-term, we will have created significant additional work which will take a long time to yield any return.
 We could at least automate more of the current deployment procedure.
+- How long will deploying the VM take in the proposed solution?
+Is it manageable given the time constraints?
+- Can shared systems and data be fully decoupled from the Ibex/SECI VMs so they can be placed in a shared directory?

+## Plan of attack
+The basic plan of attack is to create a prototype Ibex-only VM and deploy to ZOOM.
+This will give useful information about the speed and ease of deployment before proceeding further.
+A more detailed plan moving forwards will be generated once this document has been reviewed.

 ## Next steps